 - It’s not a problem to take it out if needed (to wash it, etc.)

-- Much cheaper (there’s more competitors, which means better prices)
+- Much cheaper (there are more competitors, which means better prices)

-- Not the best if you wash more than 6 cars a day
+- It is not the best if you wash more than 6 cars a day.

 - You may have to fill it through the day